kstenerud/concise-encoding/ce-structure.md

 | BFloat               | 16                   |
 | IEEE754 Binary Float | 32, 64               |
 | UID                  | 128                  |

+**Note**: The following types also use array-style encoding (with byte elements), but are not considered arrays:

+ * [Media](#media) encapsulates other data formats with well-known media types (which can thus be automatically passed by the application to an appropriate codec).
+Elements of a media array are always bytes, regardless of the actual data the bytes represent.
+ * [Custom types (binary form)](#custom-type-forms) represent custom data structures that only a custom codec designed for them will understand.
+Elements of a custom type array are always bytes, regardless of the actual data the bytes represent.

 **Examples (in [CTE](cte-specification.md))**: